gsp-software/accessibility4typo3/README.md

 ### What does it do?

-In todays digital world, accessibility is not a luxury, its a  necessity. accessibility4typo3  with Huerdenlos.Assist empowers you to make your Typo3 website more  inclusive and welcoming for everyone, regardless of their abilities.
-This powerful plugin seamlessly integrates the Huerdenlos.Assist widget  into your website, using smart technology to provide assistance for  users with diabilities.
+In today's digital world, accessibility is not a luxury, it's a  necessity. accessibility4typo3  with Huerdenlos.Assist empowers you to make your Typo3 website more  inclusive and welcoming for everyone, regardless of their abilities.
+This powerful plugin seamlessly integrates the Huerdenlos.Assist widget  into your website, using smart technology to provide assistance for  users with disabilities.
 This ensures that your content is easier to  navigate  and interact with for people with disabilities, seniors, and anyone who  benefits from a more user-friendly design.

 ### Usage